 These two breeds were originally one single type of dog.
 It was only when the Staffordshire bull terrier was transported from England to America that alterations were made to the dogs through different breeding practices, resulting in the larger American form.

 The two different versions of Staffordshire terriers share similar looks, with broad heads and prominent cheeks.
 But the American variety typically measures about two inches taller and significantly heavier – up to 70 lbs, compared to 35-40 lbs for the British Staffies.

 Is the American Staffordshire Terrier a Pit Bull?

 Yes, the American Staffordshire terrier is a type of pit bull.
-Many people are confused when talking about pit bulls, because this term can be used to describe a specific breed, as well as a class of dog.
+Many people are confused when talking about pit bulls because this term can be used to describe a specific breed and a class of dog.
 The pit bull terrier is a single breed.
 But the umbrella term ‘pit bull’ is an all-purpose description for several different dog breeds.
 The American Staffordshire terrier IS part of the pit bull family, and it is accurate to refer to it as a pit bull.

 American Staffordshire Terrier Vs Pit Bull Terriers